hu-dwim/.github/profile/README.md

 # When

-Our Common Lisp endeavor lasted from around 2006, for about a decade.
-Since then everyone has moved on, and we are merely fighting off the bitrot -- with varying success.
+Our Common Lisp endeavor began around 2006, and lasted for about a decade.
+Since then everyone has moved on, and nowadays we are mostly just fighting off the bitrot.

 # Status